k4cg/nichtparasoup/README.md

 The web UI fetches a random image URL from the _nichtparasoup_ server one by one.
 In the web UI the images are downloaded from the original source.
 Also the original source is linked and marked by an icon.
 Just hover or click the icon in the bottom right of each image.

-Everytime _nichtparasoup_ serves an image URL it also removes it from its list.
+Every time _nichtparasoup_ serves an image URL it also removes it from its list.
 This means an image URL is served only once - unless the server was resetted.
 (This might change in the future)

 ## Demo